CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 ```
  Note: When using Xamarin Forms do it just after LoadApplication call.

+Also should override these methods and make the following calls:
 ```csharp
         public override void RegisteredForRemoteNotifications(UIApplication application, NSData deviceToken) {